dantleech/description/docs/index.rst

 Solution
 --------

-The description compoenent presents a framework in which the problem can be solved effectively.
+The description component presents a framework in which the problem can be solved effectively.
 It provides standard descriptors and a factory for *descriptions*.
 Clients can then query the description to see if it has a specific descriptor.
 It is your job to provide *enhancers* that will set the